larryfast/Microbit_Temperature_Logging_Workshop/README.md

 - Connect your device  (3-dot menu beside Download, lower right)
 - Power up at least one Temperature Sender
 	- Each of these will read the Temperature every 2 seconds and send the result to the radio2serial Microbit
-- Display the output graphically
+- Display the output graphically.
+- NOTE: if the graph seems to show nothing, wrap the microbit in your hand to change the temperature.
 ![](Readme_files/MicrobitEditor_ShowData.png)

 Note: The funky strings you see (zitaz & tugog in this example) are the Microbit IDs.
 The IDs are used to uniquely identify each data source.